November 2018 Pushkar Relief Ride

 In the morning, we will mount our horses and ride into Dugastaau to visit a school and deliver educational materials to students.
 After lunch, we will return to the village and distribute livestock to the villagers who qualify for our Give a Goat program.
 Overnight at our tented encampment on the outskirts of Dugastaau.

-We will spend the day riding from Dugastaau to Chua.
+We will ride from Dugastaau to Chua.
 The trail will take us through a range of varied terrain from sandy dunes to farmed millet fields.
 Overnight at our tented encampment on the outskirts of Chua.

-The morning begins with a visit to a school in Degana.
+Beginning with a morning visit to a school in Chua to perform our paediatric program where we will distribute educational materials and sporting equipment to young students.
 We'll enjoy a leisurely afternoon as we prepare for equestrian fun and games like Ball and Bucket, a race where the object of the game is to put five tennis balls into a bucket positioned on the other side of a field.
 If Ball and Bucket is a bit too fast paced for you, join with your horse in a game of Musical Horses.
-Overnight at our tented encampment on the edge of Degana.
+Overnight at our tented encampment on the outskirts of Chua.

-We will enjoy the day experiencing all the fair has to offer.
+Early morning ride to our lunch point in the Pushkar valley.
+We will depart for the Pushkar fair by bus (approx. 1 hour) after lunch to enjoy the day experiencing all the fair has to offer.
 One highlight is the horse auction and equestrian events held over two days before the full moon.
 The finest Marwari horses can be found parading in races and dances in an effort to attract the highest bidder.
 The sacred village of Pushkar is home to India's only Brahma Temple, and Pushkar Lake is one of the five most sacred pilgrimage destinations for Hindus in India.
 No pilgrimage is said to be complete unless one takes a holy dip here.
 Overnight at our tented encampment at the Pushkar Fair.

-We will travel by coach from Jaipur to Delhi.
+Riders will travel by coach from Jaipur to Delhi.
+End of program.

 THIS ITINERARY IS FLEXIBLE AND MAY BE SUBJECT TO CHANGE AT ANY POINT.